FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### Node-RED Dashboard 2.0

 When searching for `flowfuse/node-red-dashboard` on Google, the first result we get to the documentation, which is useful.
-However, in the Node-RED Palette Manager, finding the correct package can be confusing because Node-RED Dashboard 2.0 itself publishes some nodes and plugins to help the users.
+However, in the Node-RED Palette Manager, finding the correct package can be confusing because there are many community third-party nodes and plugins that work with Node-RED Dashboard 2.0.
 This can make it bit confusing for new users to locate the right package.

 ### UI-Builder